High-Throughput Search and Prediction of Layered 4f-Materials: Results and Discussion

-Figure~\ref{fig:sg_distribution} (b) shows the distribution of point groups in all 295 layered 4f compounds for rare earth, transition metal, and remaining elements.
-To facilitate comparison, each distribution is normalized to unity.
-Most point groups are represented in each set, with notable exception: all cubic point groups are absent from the set of layered compounds.
-The transition metals are mainly clustered around $.m.$, $4mmm$, and $mm2$ point groups, with the rare earth elements approximately evenly spread across various site symmetries.
-The distribution of the remaining elements are concentrated at the $1$ and $.m.$ site symmetries.
-Interestingly, the leading point groups found in the broad set of two-dimensional layered materials\cite{mounet2018two}, such as $-3m$, $2/m$, and $-1$, are marginal for the layered 4f compounds.
-Furthermore, while most of the layered materials studied in the last ten years belong to the hexagonal crystal system, these structures represent only a minority of the full set of layered 4f compound.
+Figure~\ref{fig:sg_distribution} (b) shows the site symmetry distribution for rare earth, transition metal, and the remaining elements across the 295 layered 4f compounds.
+To facilitate comparison, each unique element site within a material is counted only once.
+By tabulating site symmetries of the key elements in these crystals, we are able to distinguish the various chemical environment hosted in the aggregate of compounds.
+Most site symmetries are represented in the 4f compounds, with a notable exception: all cubic point groups are absent.
+The transition metals are mainly clustered around $.m.$, $4mmm$, and $mm2$ point groups, with the rare earth elements approximately evenly spread across various symmetry groups.
+The distribution of the remaining elements are concentrated on $1$, 4mm, and -4m2 sites.
+Interestingly, the most prevalent symmetries found in the broad set of two-dimensional layered materials\cite{mounet2018two}, such as $-3m$, $2/m$, and $-1$, are marginal for the layered 4f compounds.
+While most of the layered materials studied in the last ten years belong to the hexagonal crystal system, the layered 4f crystals overwhelmingly exhibit tetragonal, orthorhombic, and trigonal lattices, with hexagonal crystals forming a small minority of systems.
+Additionally, we sought to identify special lattice structures such as the kagome, Lieb, and pyrochlore lattices among the 295 compounds; however, our analysis did not yield any instances of these specific lattice types within our dataset.

 A key problem that arises in integrating new materials into existing devices is lattice and chemical matching.
 Importantly, a wide range of layered and 2D materials, including graphene, transition metal dichalcogenides, hexagonal boron nitride, have demonstrated success in integrating with silicon and other industrially important semiconductors\cite{you2020hybrid,liu2021silicon,cheng20212d}.
-This suggests, our broad set of layered materials may expand the set of integrable layered materials to enrich the properties of current device technologies.
+Since the d-electron ions in these compounds are similarly encapsulated by oxygen, iodine, chalcogens, other halogens, and other non-metal elements, this suggests, our broad set of layered materials may expand the set of integrable layered materials to enrich the properties of current device technologies.